JasterV/ilovesuperbingo.com/README.md

-# I Love Super Bingo
+# Super Bingo band site

 Source code of the site of my best mates band